Use this in Arrangement Calculator

 - POS system at £65/month = £780/year

-Do not forget hidden costs.
-A van also needs insurance (£1,200-£1,800), fuel (£1,500-£2,500), and servicing (£400-£600).
+Then add the hidden costs, because the headline number is never the whole bill.
+A van also needs insurance (£1,200 to £1,800), fuel (£1,500 to £2,500) and servicing (£400 to £600).
 The true annual cost of that £350/month lease is closer to £7,500 to £9,000.

-Divide annual cost by your average profit margin.
-At £18 margin: £4,200 / £18 = 234 extra bouquets/year (4.5 per week).
-A £9,000 all-in van cost means 500 bouquets, nearly 10 per week.
-This makes the commitment tangible.
+Divide the annual cost by your average profit margin.
+At £18 margin: £4,200 / £18 = 234 extra bouquets a year, or 4.5 a week.
+A £9,000 all-in van means 500 bouquets, nearly 10 a week.
+Putting it in bouquets makes the number something you can feel.
+If you are not sure what your real margin per bouquet is, work it out first with the Arrangement Calculator.

-3. Will It Realistically Generate That Revenue?
+3. Will It Realistically Bring That In?

 4. What Is the Payback Period?